Why should I sell strategy with branding? I just want to design.

 When you sell branding strategy with a certified process first, it becomes the catalyst leading to great design later.
 Both disciplines can and should co-exist and are the answer to the Costcos of the world trying to drive that last nail into the coffins of design shops the world over.
 The formula is this: strategy first, design (which may or may not include redesigning the logo) second.

-Learn how to engage clients with branding strategy first (while adding a lucrative income stream to your business) at our next Brand Academy Workshop.
+Learn how to engage clients with branding strategy first (while adding a lucrative income stream to your business) at our upcoming Brand Academy Workshop, April 29 & 30.